webspam/hdtSMP64/README.md

   to fix.
 + Physics enabled hair colours are sometimes wrong.
 This appears to happen there are two NPCs nearby using the same hair model.
++ Physics may be less stable due to the new dynamic timestep calculation.jjjjjkj
-+ Probably any open bug listed on Nexus tha t isn't resolved in changes, above.
++ Probably any open bug listed on Nexus that isn't resolved in changes, above.
 This list only contains issues I have personally observed.

 ## Build Instructions